Nestle Digital Marketing & Social Media Strategy: Case Study

 Nestle’s Twitter handles

-Just like Facebook and Instagram, Nestle on Twitter too has maintained separate profiles for its various brands.
+Just like Facebook and Instagram, Nestle has maintained separate profiles for its various subsidiaries on Twitter as well.
 This helps them promote their products effectively.

 Nestle on Youtube